 \section{Normal Distributions in Population Studies}

 When population research studies report only the means and standard deviations of their results, the default scientific understanding is that the data are approximately normally distributed, i.e., the distributions in question are close to normal (Gaussian) distributions.

-For example, if a research study reports that their data has average value 2 and standard deviation 1, then the understanding is that the original dataset looks like the diagram in Figure \ref{normalRule}(left) with $m=2$ and $s=1$, not like the somewhat similar distribution in Figure \ref{normalRule}(right).
-The underlying theoretical basis for the assumption of normality in most cases is the remarkable Central Limit Theorem, which says that if the results of independent repetitions of \textit{any experiment} are added, the empirical distribution always approaches a normal distribution.
+For example, if a research study reports that their data has average value 2 and standard deviation 1, then the usual understanding is that the underlying dataset looks like the diagram in Figure~\ref{fig:first}(left) with $m=2$ and $s=1$, not like the somewhat similar distribution in Figure~\ref{fig:first}(right).
+The underlying theoretical basis for the assumption of normality in most cases is the remarkable Central Limit Theorem, which says that if the numerical results of independent repetitions of \textit{any experiment} are added, the empirical distribution always approaches a normal distribution.

 Two concrete examples among human populations are height and test scores such as those in the College Board Scholastic Aptitude Test (SAT).
-There are enormous amounts of data on human height, which is essentially continuous and is very close to being normally distributed \citep[p.~24]{vob191}.
-Scores on the SAT, on the other hand, are originally discrete but the distribution ``obtained from a continuized, smoothed frequency distribution of original SAT scores" is a linear transformation of a normal distribution \citep[p.~59]{vob198}.
-Thus, since all linear transformations of normal distributions are normal, for all practical purposes the resulting SAT scores have normal distributions.
+There are enormous amounts of data on human height, which is essentially continuous and is very close to being normally distributed \cite[p.~24]{vob191}.
+Scores on the SAT, on the other hand, are originally discrete but the distribution ``obtained from a continuized, smoothed frequency distribution of original SAT scores" is a linear transformation of a normal distribution \cite[p.~59]{vob198}.
+Thus, since all linear transformations of normal distributions are normal, for all practical purposes the resulting smoothed SAT scores have normal distributions.